 For centuries Sunday has been known throughout Christian England as a day of worship, contemplation, reflection and peace; the one true day of leisure.

-Being English, I have always questioned my country’s identity, often wondering what defines us as a nation?
+Being English, I have often questioned my country’s identity.
+What defines us as a nation?
 Is it how we work, is it how we worship, or, is it how we play?

-The last few decades has seen a huge cultural shift away from traditional church going, with weekly attendance figures now falling below one million for the first time ever.
+The last few decades has seen a huge cultural shift away from traditional churchgoing, with weekly attendance figures now falling below one million for the first time.
 So if the majority of people in England aren’t attending church on a Sunday – what are they doing?
-And how does, how people spend their leisure time, reflect what kind of society England is in the 21st century?
+And how does the way people spend their leisure time reflect the nature of society in 21st century England?